 Course note: This course is required for medical graduates but optional for medical students.

 This course will introduce students to the software package SAS for use in cleaning and analyzing data.
 Topics covered include writing R programs; entering, importing and saving data; manipulating variables and creating new ones; dealing with missing values; merging and appending datasets; and running basic descriptive statistics and making graphs.
 Students who receive a 90% or higher on the exam will be exempt from taking the course and will receive proficiency credit.

-Course note: Students with previous SAS experience may opt out of this required class by taking the final exam on Monday, July 29th from 9am-12am in the Taylor Avenue Building.
+Course note: Students with previous SAS experience may opt out of this required class by taking the final exam before August 13, 2021.